The Krull-Remak-Schmidt-Azumaya Theorem for idempotent complete categories: The exchange property in idempotent complete additive categories

+In order to provide a sufficient condition for objects with local endomorphism rings to have the exchange property, we consider a generalized version of the weak Grothendieck condition introduced in \cite{WW}.

-\begin{lemma} Suppose that $\CC$ is an idempotent complete category with enough compact objects.
-If $B$ is an object from $\CC$ then for every direct decomposition $X=\oplus_{i\in I}A_i$ and for every splitting monomorphism $u:B\to X$ there exists a finite subset $J\subseteq I$ such that the morphism $(u,u_J):B\oplus X(J)\to X$ does not split. \end{lemma}
+\begin{definition} Let $\CC$ be an additive category.
+We will say that an object $B$ from $\CC$ satisfies a \textit{non-split Grothendieck condition} if for every direct decomposition $X=\bigoplus_{i\in I}A_i$ and for every split monomorphism $u:B\to X$ there exists a finite subset $J\subseteq I$ such that the morphism $[u,u_J]:B\oplus X(J)\to X$ is not a split monomorphism. \end{definition}